clojurebridge-berlin/drawing/curriculum/first-program.md

 Quil is a Clojure library that provides the powers of [Processing](https://processing.org/), a tool that allows you to create drawings and animations.
 We will use the functions of Quil to create some of our own drawings.

+Lets start reading at the top of the file.
+As your programs get more complex, you'll need to organize them.
+You organize your Clojure code by placing related functions and data in separate files.
+Clojure expects each file to correspond to a *namespace*, so you must *declare* a namespace at the top of each file.

+There are a couple of things going on here.
+First, the `:require` in `ns` tells Clojure to load other namespaces.
+The `:as` part of `:require` creates an *alias* for a namespace, letting you refer to its definitions without having to type out the entire namespace.
+For example, you can use `q/fill` instead of `quil.core/fill`.

 We will define our own functions, like so...